JohnLCaron/rlauxe/README.md

 This continues until only one candidate is left.

-We use the [RAIRE java library](https://github.com/DemocracyDevelopers/raire-java) to generate IRV assertions that fit into the SHANGRLA framewok, and makes them IRV contests amenable to risk limiting auditing, just like plurality contests.
+We use the [RAIRE java library](https://github.com/DemocracyDevelopers/raire-java) to generate IRV assertions that fit into the SHANGRLA framewok, and makes IRV contests amenable to risk limiting auditing, just like plurality contests.

 See the RAIRE guides for details:
 * [Part 1: Auditing IRV Elections with RAIRE](https://github.com/DemocracyDevelopers/Colorado-irv-rla-educational-materials/blob/main/A_Guide_to_RAIRE_Part_1.pdf)